avmera/hallucination-detection/SOLUTION.md

 This is critical because the final score depends on extracting the representation drift and cosine similarity features from `extract_geometric_features`.

+Random seeds are fixed in probe.py for:

+Python random
+NumPy
+PyTorch

+This reduces run-to-run variation and makes the training process more reproducib

 ## 2. Final Solution Description

 ### What Components Were Modified?